 - 360 ml – Heavy Cream

 Set aside the chopped chocolate in a heat-resistant bowl.
 Bring heavy cream to a boil in a small, heavy-bottomed saucepan and remove from heat.

 Pour over chocolate pieces and set aside for a few minutes to allow the chocolate to melt.
 Gently whisk the mixture until it is combined.
 The ganache should be thick and smooth.
 Refrigerate the ganache until it is thick, creamy, and spreadable.

 Check it frequently because once it starts thickening, it thickens quickly.
 When the ganache has thickened, whisk it a few times.
 It will darken slightly and begin to resemble a chocolate filling.
 If it has thickened in the refrigerator, simply heat it in a Bain-Marie for a few seconds or until it reaches the desired consistency.
 Use right away.

 - A pinch of sea salt

-Place one cake layer on a cake stand and spread half off the peanut butter cream cheese filling evenly over the cake.
-Cover with second cake layer and spread the salted caramel over it.
-Cover with a third cake layer and spread the remaining peanut butter cream cheese filling evenly over.
-Cover with the last cake layer and refrigerate for 15-20 minutes before frosting the cake.
-Cover the chilled cake with chocolate ganache and sprinkle with chopped peanuts and some sea salt, if you wish.
+Spread half of the peanut butter cream cheese filling evenly over one cake layer on a cake stand.
+Spread the salted caramel on top of the second cake layer.
+Spread the remaining peanut butter cream cheese filling evenly over the third cake layer.
+Refrigerate for 15-20 minutes before covering with the final cake layer and frosting the cake.
+Cover the chilled cake with chocolate ganache and, if desired, sprinkle with chopped peanuts and sea salt.

 Q: Does this cake need to be refrigerated due to all of the cream in the frosting